new0288a/PackGen_auto_installation/README.md

 myhome: "/root/packetgen"
 ```

-Specify PCI ID of port to be used for PacketGen.
+Specify PCI ID of DPDK compability NIC to be used for PacketGen.
 If this var is not defined, all Intel port will be included.
 ```
 pciid_list:
 	- "03:00.0"